CanonicalLtd/maas-docs/src/en/installconfig-checklist.md

 # Installation and Configuration Checklist

-This is a list of required and/or important steps that require fulfilling in order to get a working MAAS.
-Once you perform a step come back here (using the menu in the left pane) to continue to the next step.
+This is a guide that you can use to achieve a working MAAS environment.
+Once you perform a step come back here (using the menu in the left pane) to continue on to the next one.

 ## Software installation